MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 > This recipe is designed to allow you to code along.
 [Download this recipe's folder](https://download-directory.github.io?url=https://github.com/MrWolfZ/Conqueror/tree/main/recipes/cqs/basics/testing-middlewares) and open the solution file in your IDE (note that you need to have [.NET 6 or later](https://dotnet.microsoft.com/en-us/download) installed).
 If you prefer to just view the completed code directly, you can do so [in your browser](.completed) or with your IDE in the `completed` folder of the solution [downloaded as part of the folder](https://download-directory.github.io?url=https://github.com/MrWolfZ/Conqueror/tree/main/recipes/cqs/basics/testing-middlewares).

-In this recipe, we will look at three different approaches to testing middlewares: testing simple middlewares, testing configurable middlewares, and testing pipelines which consist of muliple middlewares.
+In this recipe, we will look at three different approaches to testing middlewares: testing simple middlewares, testing configurable middlewares, and testing pipelines which consist of multiple middlewares.
 All of these approaches have one thing in common: they always test the middleware or pipeline as part of executing a handler.
 This is in line with our advice from the recipe for [testing command and query handlers](../testing-handlers#readme), in that you should always your code through its public API and use it as closely as possible to how it is used in your production application code.

 > It is of course possible to write unit tests which instantiate a middleware directly, but then you would have provide certain details like the middleware context yourself.
-We hope that after reading this recipe you will agree that testing middlewares through handler executions provides a sufficient level of control to obliviate the need for direct tests.
+We hope that after reading this recipe you will agree that testing middlewares through handler executions provides a sufficient level of control to obviate the need for direct tests.

 The application, to which we will be adding tests, has two command middlewares: one for [data annotation validation](Conqueror.Recipes.CQS.Basics.TestingMiddlewares/DataAnnotationValidationCommandMiddleware.cs) and one for [retrying failed executions](Conqueror.Recipes.CQS.Basics.TestingMiddlewares/RetryCommandMiddleware.cs).

 > Testing query middlewares and pipelines works exactly like it does for commands.
-Therefore we'll only look at comand middlewares and pipelines in this recipe to keep it simple.
+Therefore we'll only look at command middlewares and pipelines in this recipe to keep it simple.

 Let's start by writing tests for the [DataAnnotationValidationCommandMiddleware](Conqueror.Recipes.CQS.Basics.TestingMiddlewares/DataAnnotationValidationCommandMiddleware.cs).
 Create a new file `DataAnnotationValidationCommandMiddlewareTests.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.TestingMiddlewares.Tests/DataAnnotationValidationCommandMiddlewareTests.cs)) in the test project: